baconpaul/sample-creator/README.md

     - Do we want to store or write other sample metadata?

 - UI
-    - Double buffer keyboard
     - Light skin doesn't suck (and is objeyed in step() in the Skin)

     - Scroll bar on the log would be nice eh
-    - Path regino shows path better and has a better set button
     - An actual design!
 Lets hope Steve bites :)
     - Range and Latency and so on controls freeze while rendering